Write your first model - simple RBC

 Correlations

-Another useful statistic is the model implied correlation of variables.
-We use get_correlation for this:
+Another useful statistic is the model implied correlation of variables. get_correlation is used for this:

 Autocorrelations

-Last but not least, we have a look at the model implied autocorrelations of model variables using the get_autocorrelation function:
+Last but not least, the model implied autocorrelations of model variables can be examined using the get_autocorrelation function:

 Model solution

-A further insightful output are the policy and transition functions of the the first order perturbation solution.
-To retrieve the solution we call the function get_solution:
+A further insightful output are the policy and transition functions of the first order perturbation solution.
+To retrieve the solution the function get_solution can be called:

 The solution provides information about how past states and present shocks impact present variables.
 The first row contains the SS for the variables denoted in the columns.
 The second to last rows contain the past states, with the time index ₍₋₁₎, and present shocks, with exogenous variables denoted by ₍ₓ₎.
 For example, the immediate impact of a shock to eps_z on q is 0.0688.

 There is also the possibility to visually inspect the solution.
-Please note that you need to import the StatsPlots packages once before the first plot.
-We can use the plot_solution function:
+Note that the StatsPlots package needs to be imported once before the first plot.
+The plot_solution function can be used:

 Obtain array of IRFs or model simulations

-Last but not least the user might want to obtain simulated time series of the model or IRFs without plotting them.
+Last but not least simulated time series of the model or IRFs might be of interest without plotting them.
 For IRFs this is possible by calling get_irf:

-which returns a 3-dimensional KeyedArray with variables (absolute deviations from the relevant steady state by default) in rows, the period in columns, and the shocks as the third dimension.
+which returns a 3-dimensional KeyedArray (provided by the AxisKeys package) with variables (absolute deviations from the relevant steady state by default) in rows, the period in columns, and the shocks as the third dimension.

 For simulations this is possible by calling simulate:

-which returns the simulated data in levels in a 3-dimensional KeyedArray of the same structure as for the IRFs.
+which returns the simulated data in levels in a 3-dimensional KeyedArray (provided by the AxisKeys package) of the same structure as for the IRFs.

 Conditional forecasts